Our Mission

 To protect and restore ecosystems and connect people to the beauty, wisdom and medicine of nature, which increases overall well-being and helps to build community resiliency.
 The Community Nature Foundation is 501(c) 3 charitable organization for environmental conservation, education, and regenerative community projects.

-We prioritize the conservation of vital urban forests, providing access to outdoor education and youth character building programs for ages under 18, inspiring good stewardship in the next generations and improving the happiness, health and resiliency of the communities we serve.
+We prioritize the conservation of vital urban forests, providing access to outdoor education and youth character building programs, inspiring good stewardship in the next generations and improving the happiness, health and resiliency of the communities we serve.

 The specific objectives of this mission are to: